 - Vegetables – I use a mix of broccoli, carrots, red bell pepper, onion.
 The beauty is that you can absolutely swap out what you have.
 Add in cauliflower, any color sweet bell pepper, omit the onion (I have!) or stir in some kale.

 - Ginger – another ingredient I’ve omitted in this recipe before, and it’s still delicious.
 The ginger adds another layer of flavor to it when you use it.
-Grate fresh ginger using a minced ginger from a jar.
+Grate fresh ginger using a Microplane or use some minced ginger from a jar.

 - Basil and Cilantro – these herbs are pureed in the coconut milk sauce and bring a super bright, spring freshness to the entire dish.
 And helloooo flavor!

 The first step to making this recipe is preparing the creamy coconut sauce.
 I like to use my mini food processor, but a large one or a blender will work, too.